User Tools

 External Maps

 Locus Map can also work with external offline maps acquired from other sources - PC software, cartography publishers, and other map providers.
-It is necessary to copy these maps into your phone's memory or on an SD card.
+The easiest way to get the maps into the app is to import them.

 Raster maps